tbresson/Docs/VSCodeExtensions.md

-# VScode extensions to make your life easier:
+# VScode extensions to make your life easier

 - Beautify will help you format your HTML, CSS, Sass and JS files
 - Stylelint will help you write better CSS